menu

 Overview

 Parker is a tiny city located in the state of Pennsylvania.
 With a population of 690 people and just one neighborhood, Parker is the 913th largest community in Pennsylvania.
-Much of the housing stock in Parker was built prior to World War II, making it one of the older and more historic cities in the country.
+Parker has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parker is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Parker isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Parker are a mix of both white- and blue-collar jobs.
 Overall, Parker is a city of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Parker who work in office and administrative support (11.98%), food service (8.29%), and community and social services (8.29%).

 Also of interest is that Parker has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Parker telecommute to their jobs.
-Overall, about 18.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Parker’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Parker’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Parker has relatively fewer families with younger children, and/or college students.
 Combined, this makes Parker a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.